Synonym(s)

 Clinical featuresThis section has been translated automatically.

 Clinically diverse and variable picture (mean time interval from first symptoms to diagnosis: 4.2 years!).
 Skin symptoms are initially in the foreground, systemic involvement is only detectable after a longer clinical course.
-The clinical course of mycosis fungoides is roughly divided into 3 stages, which can generally occur one after the other, but can also occur side by side:
+The clinical course of mycosis fungoides is roughly divided into 3 stages, which generally occur one after the other, but can also occur in parallel:

 -